Sebo: SEBO Airbelt D

 In 2010, SEBO replaced the C series vacuum with the D1, D2, D3 and D4 series - the largest cylinder vacuum SEBO has ever produced for the domestic market and specifically designed for large homes.
 Designed in collaboration with Achim Heine, Professor of product design and member of the German Design Council, whose timeless design is famous with Braun's small appliances, this innovative new vacuum emanates form and function, led by SEBO's original design knowledge.
-For example, the circular front, with its patented airbelt bumper, is ideal for negotiating obstacles, houses an easy to remove filter inside, and allows a large capacity 6 litre disposable high filtration dust bag.
+For example, the circular front, with its patented air belt bumper, is ideal for negotiating obstacles, houses an easy to remove filter inside, and allows a large capacity 6-litre disposable high filtration dust bag.
 An extra long 12m cable contributes to an incredible 15.5m cleaning range, twice the cord length that other German brands supply.

-To give maximum performance the air path has been optimised and a cone shaped hose has also been used, which improves suction and prevents clogging.
-A new turbo fan motor uses the latest turbine technology to give superlative cleaning power that reduces motor noise and the vacuum carries on with the famous AirBelt clean air diffuser bumper as well as protecting both the vacuum and general usage in a home.
+To give maximum performance the air path has been optimised, and a cone-shaped hose has also been used, which improves suction and prevents clogging.
+A new turbofan motor uses the latest turbine technology to give superlative cleaning power that reduces motor noise and the vacuum carries on with the famous AirBelt clean air diffuser bumper as well as protecting both the vacuum and general usage in a home.

-The D series vacuum cleaner is an instant success with GHI.
-Red Dot Award and other organisations approving this model for its excellent new filtration design and usage.
-SEBO also add the ET-1 power head option and handle remote control with the white D4 model called the "D4 Premium", and in late 2011, a commercial version known as the "Professional D" is also launched with an pigtail interchangeable industry manual cord, low eco friendly 1200 watt motor and a design specifically catered for the commercial market.
+Red Dot Award and other organisations have approved the Airbelt D model for its filtration design and usage.
+SEBO also add the ET-1 power head option and handle remote control with the white D4 model called the "D4 Premium", and in late 2011, a commercial version known as the "Professional D" is also launched with a pigtail interchangeable industry manual cord, low eco-friendly 1200 watt motor, and a design specifically catered for the commercial market.

 The D4 Premium also features a unique novel ring of blue LED's around the control dial that highlights visual suction speed according to motor speed.
 Lower models such as the D2 Storm, D2 Titan, and D2 Total only have a single LED next to the rotary power adjustment knob to indicate power on status.
 The D series features a mechanical piston bag full indicator next to the hose outlet, and 4 swivel castors on the underside for maximum movement in space restricted areas.

-As of March 2014 most UK domestic models of the D series including the D4 Premium are fitted with a 2100W motor.
+As of March 2014, most UK domestic models of the D series including the D4 Premium are fitted with a 2100W motor.
 To comply with the EU directive, the latest D2 series from SEBO features a range of 700 watt or 1200 watt models to replace older 1600 watt/2100 watt models.
 The ET-1 power nozzle remains unchanged rated at 175 watts.
 In other countries and Germany, the D1 and D3 series offer several different permutations including a lower energy model with 1200 watts.